sushmita-c/Vehicular-Crash-Analysis/README.md

 ```
 [Click here](https://test-jupyter.readthedocs.io/en/latest/install.html) to get more help for installation or other installation alternatives.
 ### Run JupyterLab
-Once installed, navigate to directory where [source code](Vehicular-Crash-Analysis/CS6220_Project.ipynb) is located and launch with the following command:
+Once installed, open the Anaconda terminal and navigate to directory where [source code](Vehicular-Crash-Analysis/CS6220_Project.ipynb) is located.
+Launch by typing the following command into your Anaconda terminal:
 ```diff
 jupyter notebook CS6220_Project.ipynb
 ```